StoicDreams/MyFiCDN/cdn/d/en-US/about-stoic-dreams.md

 <webui-page-segment elevation="10">

 The Stoic Dreams Web UI Framework is an early-stage initiative focused on providing developers with tools to rapidly build websites or other software that can utilize web technologies.
-It emphasizes the integration of Material UI standards, aiming to minimize the amount of boilerplate code required when starting new web projects .
+It emphasizes the integration of consistent UI standards, aiming to minimize the amount of boilerplate code required when starting new web projects .
 The framework is being created by Erik Gassler with Stoic Dreams, and consists of a pure Vanilla JavaScript framework of Web Components to provide broader accessibility and compatibility within the web development ecosystem.

 Some of the goals of the Web UI framework include: